 Or running on the beach with the kids to see who is fastest.

-Think about the simple joys in life like taking in the sunrise while drinking your morning cup of coffee or and falling asleep to the relaxing sounds of the waves crashing.
+Think about the simple joys in life, like watching the sunrise while drinking your morning cup of coffee or falling asleep to the relaxing sounds of the waves crashing.

-From secluded spots, to campsites, and state parks, here are some of the best places to camp for families in Maui.
+From secluded spots to campsites and state parks to private campgrounds, here are some of the best places to camp for families in Maui.

-Find out how much a Hawaii vacation costs!
+Find out how much a Hawaii vacation costs and how you can travel there on the cheap.

 Maui Camping FAQs